openlectures/subway.js/README.md

 ## Islands
 Islands can be used to group certain "stations".
 All islands should be defined between a `<ul id="subway-islands"></ul>` tag.

 Each island is an unordered list, under `class="subway-tracks"`, with each element defining an edge (with coordinates) of the island.
 Specify the name, background colour, label font size and colour.
 The name of the island will be displayed at the centroid of the polygon which defines the island.
+Islands will be rounded during processing in a manner that ensures the outline passes through all points specified.
+To turn off automatic rounding, add `data-sharp="true"` to the `<ul>` tag.
 Refer to the exmaple below.
 ```html
 <ul class="subway-islands" data-island-name="Test" data-background-color="#ddd" data-font-size="50px" data-font-color="#fff">
     <li data-edge="1,1"></li>